melina77/UCLA-Dining-YELP/README.md

 Phuc Truong
 1. Backend and Frontend for Calorie Counter
-2. Backend and Frontend for Navigation Bar
+2. Backend and Frontend for Navigation/Header Bar
 3. Backend for Post Page